scuzzydude/asimov/asimov.md

 ## Canada

 Canada, I'm not exactly talking forgiveness here, but a permanent cease fire.
 I like Canada.
 It's a beautiful country, the people are nice, and I've always enjoyed visiting.
-I've been civil, I haven't smacked down any of modern-day Canadian heroes, though it was challenging, as there are so many easy targets.[^97]
+I've been civil, I haven't smacked down any of modern-day Canadian heroes.
+It was challenging, as there are so many easy targets.[^96]

 You stole *The Dream* from Houston, but that was a long time ago, and he came back home.

 Canada, I'll make you a deal.
 I'll lay off the Canadian trash-talk, all you got to do is send George Springer back home, we really miss him.
 I know he went there voluntarily, but he's young, he can always come back home, just like Olajuwon.

 George, *Whataburger* will give you some gravy to go with your fries, all you got do I ask.
-Only explanation I could think of.[^98]
+Only explanation I could think of.[^97]

 ## Yankees